poshjosh/chinomsoikwuagwu.com/2020/04/03/Questions_AWS-Certified-Cloud-Architect-Associate.md

   - Modify setting in default options group attached to DB instance.
   - Create a new option group, attach it to DB instance and change the setting.

+33. __An e-commerce application is hosted in AWS.
+The last time a new product was launched, the application experienced a performance issue due to an enormous spike in traffic.
+Management decided that capacity must be doubled the week after the product is launched.__

+  __Which is the MOST efficient way for management to ensure that capacity requirements are met?__

+  - Add a Step Scaling policy
+  - Add a Dynamic Scaling policy
+  - Add a Scheduled Scaling action.
+  - Add Scheduled Reserved Instances.

+34. __A Solutions Architect is designing a solution that includes a managed VPN connection.
+To monitor whether the VPN connection is up or down, the Architect should use:__

+  - An external service to ping the VPN endpoint from outside the VPC.
+  - AWS CloudTrail to monitor the endpoint.
+  - The CloudWatch TunnelState Metric.
+  - An AWS Lambda function triggered by CloudTrail activity event.

+35. __A company's development team plans to create an Amazon S3 bucket that contains millions of images.
+The team wants to maximize the read performance of Amazon S3.__

+  __Which naming scheme should the company use?__

+  - Add a hexadecimal hash as the prefix.
+  - `Add a date as the prefix.`
+  - Add a sequential id as the suffix.
+  - Add a hexadecimal hash as the suffix.

+36. __You are launching an AWS ECS instance.
+You would like to set the ECS container agent configuration during the ECS instance launch__

+  __What should you do?__

+  - Set configuration in the ECS metadata parameter during cluster creation.
+  - Set configuration in the user data parameters of ECS instance.
+  - Define configuration in the task definition.
+  - Define configuration in the service definition.

+37. __A company has a legacy application using a proprietary file system and plans to migrate the application to AWS.__

+  __Which storage service should the company use?__

+  - Amazon DynamoDB
+  - Amazon S3
+  - Amazon EBS
+  - Amazon EFS

 ### Answers ###

 - [Click here](/2020/04/03/Answers_AWS-Certified-Cloud-Architect-Associate) for